CartWebApp/bio-shield-website-ready-player-two/README.md

 Since it's very likely that your `<head>` contents will be the same for each page, you can declare `<head>` contents in `src/routes/+head.html`.
 These will be added to each route.
 Additionally, for `<body>` content such as navbars and footers, you can use `src/routes/+base.html`.
 Contents before 4 line breaks will be placed at the top of the `<body>`, contents after will be placed at the bottom.

+### CSS

+To reuse CSS across every route, create a `+base.css` file at your root route.
+It will be inlined with each route.

 ## Types

 To appease TypeScript, we generate ambient `d.ts` files on the fly for each route.
 This allows us to have typed `useContext` and `useParams`.
 You can use these type declarations via a [triple-slash directive](https://www.typescriptlang.org/docs/handbook/triple-slash-directives.html):